-Your doctor can diagnose ICP from blood tests called liver function tests (LFTs) and a serum bile salt test.
-Liver function tests are performed to gain an idea of how your liver is functioning.
+Your doctor can diagnose ICP from blood tests called liver blood tests and a serum bile salt test.
+Liver blood tests are performed to gain an idea of how your liver is functioning.
 A number of separate properties of your blood will be examined.
 Your doctor should use pregnancy-specific reference ranges to interpret your blood test results.

 In OC/ICP, doctors will be looking for abnormal levels of the liver enzymes alanine aminotransferase (ALT) and aspartate aminotransferase (AST).
 Sometimes levels of another enzyme, gamma-glutamyl transferase (GGT), will also be raised.
 The most specific test involves measuring serum bile salts.
 In most UK hospitals raised levels would be a measurement of greater than 14µmol/L. However some hospitals may ask you to fast before the test.
 In this case a fasting level of greater than 10µmol/L would support the diagnosis of OC/ICP.